underscoreio/essential-interpreters/src/pages/untyped/other-data-types.md

 type Result[A] = Xor[String,A]
 ```

 Our interpreter now has type `Expression => Result[Value]`.
-Checking tags requires a bit more infrastructure, which we'll build now.
+Checking tags requires a bit more infrastructure, which we'll now build.

 ```scala
 def checkNumber(in: Value): Result[Double] =